neomutt/neomutt/contrib/hcache-bench/README.md

 ## Operation

-The benchmark works by instructing neomutt to use the backends specified with `-b` one by one and to load the messages from the maildir specified with `-m`.
+The benchmark works by instructing NeoMutt to use the backends specified with `-b` one by one and to load the messages from the maildir specified with `-m`.
 NeoMutt is launched twice with the same configuration.
-The first time, no header cache storage exists, so neomutt populates it.
+The first time, no header cache storage exists, so NeoMutt populates it.
 The second time, the previously populated header cache storage is used to reload the headers.
 The times taken to execute these two operations are kept track of independently.

 At the end, a summary with the average times is provided.